PortCastelló’s Lighthouses

 Range: 23 nautical miles

-This lighthouse is located in the town’s old quartes, next to the castle os the Pope Luna (Benedict XIII) and was electrified in 1929.
-The tower and lamp have kept their original apperarance.
-It was made of masonry, with ashlar detailling at the corners, and has two rectangular-shape floors that are connected by an eye-shaped spiral staircase.
+This lighthouse is located in the town’s old quarter, next to the Pope Luna castle (Benedict XIII) and was electrified in 1929.
+The tower and lamp have kept their original appearance, which was made of masonry, with ashlar detailing on the corners.
+The lighthouse has two rectangular-shape floors that are connected by an eye-shaped spiral staircase.

 peñíscola_plano_1894_2

-Fully integrated into the old town of Peñíscola and located in the highest part, right next to the Papa Luna castle, this lighthouse was not included in the projects of the first Coastal Lighting Plan.
+This lighthouse is part and parcel of the old town of Peñíscola and is located in the highest part of the town, right next to the Pope Luna castle.
+Initially, it was not included in the first Coastal Lighting Plan.

-Designed by the engineer Francisco Pérez Alonso as a coast light to connect those of Oropesa and Buda, it was approved by R.O. of April 23, 1890 and auctioned on December 29, 1890, awarding the works to the contractor Juan Fabregat who carried them out at the price of 36,759.12 pesetas.
+It was designed by the engineer Francisco Pérez Alonso as a coastal light to connect those of Oropesa and Buda.
+It was approved by the Royal Order of 23 April 1890 and was put out to tender on 29 December 1890, awarding the works to the contractor Juan Fabregat who carried them out at the price of 36,759.12 pesetas.

-Inaugurated in October 1899, it was equipped with a 3rd order apparatus with a focal length of 500 mm, made up of two fixed retro-reflective zones and a rotating center of three vertical lenses, one of which was colored, moved by a motorized watchmaking machine. of weight.
-Along with the lantern, it had been purchased from the French house B.B.T.
+It was brought into service in October 1899, and was equipped with a third-order device with a focal length of 500 mm, made up of two fixed retro-reflective zones and a rotating centre with three vertical lenses, one of which was coloured, moved by a motorized watchmaking machine.
+This had been purchased from the French company B.B.T. along with the lantern.

 The lamp was clockwork and used Scottish paraffin as fuel.

-It gave the characteristic of fixed light varied by two white flashes and one red flashing repeated every 60 ”, with the focal plane located 10 m above the ground and 55 above the sea.
+Its fixed light characteristics were two white flashes and one red flash repeated every 60”, with the focal plane located 10 m above the ground and 55 m above the sea.

-On August 17, 1916, a Chance pressurized oil vapor incandescent installation for 55 mm capillaries began to operate, replacing the primitive lamp, and to prevent possible emergencies a gasoline one was installed.
-The shortage of oil caused by the world war led to a reduction in the light output in February 1917, for which the lamp was replaced by another for 35 mm capillaries.
+On 17 August 1916, a Chance pressurized incandescent oil vapor lamp for 55 mm capillaries replaced the original lantern, and to prevent possible emergencies a gasoline one was installed.
+The shortage of oil caused by the world war led to a reduction in the light output in February 1917, and the lamp was replaced with another 35 mm one.

-Fixed by Royal Order of December 18, 1917, the new appearance of groups of two white flashes separated by one isolated every 30 ”, is produced by the reform of the optics to produce it, which is achieved by eliminating the fixed light panels, magnifying the flash lenses by one and grouping them conveniently.
-It was also fitted with a basement with a mercury float and a 45 kg persistent movement clockwork machine.
-Engine weight manufactured by the Valencian Machinist.
-On September 27, 1920 it was inaugurated.
+In the Royal Order of 8 December 1917, the new fixed light characteristic was groups of two white flashes separated by a single flash every 30”.
+This was reached by eliminating the fixed light panels, magnifying the flash lenses by one and grouping them together.
+It was also fitted with a base with a mercury float and a clockwork machine with a persistent movement, fitted with a 45 kg motor weight manufactured by Maquinista Valenciana.
+It was brought into service on 27 September 1920.

-Nine years later, on June 15, the electrification would come into service, for which it was provided with a 3,000 spark plug filament lamp and a 3 HP Japi generator set, thus achieving a luminous range of 15 miles for the light. fixed and 35 for flashes.
+Nine years later, on 15 June, it was electrified with a filament lamp with 3,000 spark plugs and a 3 HP Japi generator set, giving a range of 15 miles for the steady light and 35 miles for the flashes.

-The last renovation was inaugurated on March 25, 1970 and consisted of replacing the lantern with a cylindrical one with helical uprights and 2.25 meters in diameter, acquired from the Racional house, and the provision of a new base of bearings in bath of oil equipped with Pintch Bamag diopter optics of 300 mm focal length, two electric motors for rotation, 1,500 w lamp, automatic changer and a Freeport diesel generator set, an installation with which it would give the current characteristic of groups of 1 and 2 white flashes every 15 ”and 22 miles of nominal range.
+The last renovation was brought into service on 25 March 1970 and consisted of the substitution of the lantern with another cylindrical one with helicoidal uprights and a diameter of 2.25 metres, acquired from Racional, and the fitting of a new oil bath bearing base equipped with Pintsch Bamag dioptric optics with 300 mm focal length, two electric motors for the rotation, a 1500 w lamp, an automatic changer and a diesel Freeport generator.
+This provides the current characteristic of groups of 1 and 2 white flashes every 15″ and a nominal range of 22 miles.

-The beautiful building preserves, in the tower and the lantern, the aspect that it had originally.
-Composed of two rectangular floors, it has dimensions of 15 x 12 meters and 5.70 meters up to the cornice.
-It is settled on a sloping base that spans the slope of the street and houses the basement.
-The upper floor distributes one of the houses and the lower one the other, the office, and the machinery and equipment room.
-In the center there is a rectangular hole with a translucent roof through which the staircase that connects them rises, independent of the other tower.
-This, octagonal prismatic shape, rises in the SE corner and is 6.5 meters high up to the cornice.
-Inside it is cylindrical, with a spiral staircase with an eye, and communicates directly with both floors.
-A tower of the same shape crowned by a second balcony and the lantern, finish it off.
+The beautiful building conserves its original appearance in the tower and the lantern.
+It has two 15 x 12 metre rectangular floors and a height of 5.70 metres up to the cornice.
+It is built on a slope that spans the street and houses the basement.
+The upper floor contains one of the houses and the lower one the other house, the office, and the machinery and equipment room.
+There is a rectangular hole in the centre with a translucent roof through which the staircase that connects them rises, independent of the other tower.
+This octagonal prismatic shape rises in the SE corner and is 6.5 metres high up to the cornice.
+It is cylindrical inside with a spiral staircase that links both floors.
+It has a tower of the same shape with a second balcony and the lantern.

-The rear façade faces directly onto a street in the village, in alignment with the existing houses and with the castle.
-The rest is surrounded by two large terraces that were paved with concrete, to increase the water collection surface for the cistern.
-This was built in 1932 for which the Ministry of War ceded an old powder magazine to the Ministry of Development.
+The rear facade looks directly onto a street in the town, in line with existing houses and the castle.
+The remainder is encircled by two large concrete patio areas, designed to enhance water collection for the tank.
+This tank was built in 1932, with the Ministry of War transferring an old gunpowder warehouse to the Ministry of Development for its construction.